 ePEP is the official electronic personal education plan for vulnerable children.
-Nationally, the ePEP Platform provides a secure platform for over 72 local authorities.
+Nationally, the ePEP Platform provides a secure platform for over 72 local authorities in over 8000 schools.

 An Introduction to the ePEP Platform